-4) Major Change: Medical Assistance Renewals Impact on Revenue moments.
+4) Major Change: Medical Assistance Renewals Impact on Revenue counties with Medical Assistance renewals.
+The amount allocated to Financial Assistance Services will generate revenue through the quarterly cost report and random moments.

-Description: The legislature and Governor appropriated \$36.0 million to assist counties with
+Description: The legislature and Governor appropriated \$36.0 million to assist